Pie1722/Pie1722/README.md

 - Destroying stuffs and reverse engineering.
 - Love for electronics and embedded systems.
-- Getting my hands dirty on STM32 MCU's.
+- Currently trying to work on STM32 MCU's.

 ---